ILO is a specialized agency of the United Nations

 The database features simple and advanced search tools and its content can be browsed by topics and industries.

 Every record contains a detailed bibliographic description, a full abstract and indexing descriptors.
-In most cases PDF files can be downloaded.
+In most cases PDF files can be downloaded or links to their original websites can be found.

 Update and review